AionSystem/SOVEREIGN-TRACE-PROTOCOL/STANDARDS-ALIGNMENT.md

 Cryptographically verifiable by anyone.
 Permanently.

-**An organization with a certified STP deployment has satisfied the documentation infrastructure requirements of 18 major regulatory and standards frameworks simultaneously.**
+**An organization with a certified STP deployment has satisfied the documentation infrastructure requirements for audit logging, incident tracking, and tamper‑evident records of the 18 major regulatory and standards frameworks mapped in Part VI.** (Note: This does not constitute full compliance with all clauses of those frameworks; see disclaimers above.)

-No other single protocol achieves this.
-The mechanism is unique.
-The prior art does not exist.
-See `concept/PRIOR-ART.md`.
+No other single protocol is known to provide this combination of features across so many frameworks.
+STP is uniquely positioned as infrastructure for the AI accountability era.

 ---